 Upgrade orcharhino components:

-foreman_proxy) may take 1-2 Minutes until they are back online.
-Please be patient before concluding the upgrade failed.
+foreman-installerwill stop and restart orcharhino services as needed.
+Some orcharhino components may take some time until they are back online.
+Please be patient before concluding the upgrade has failed.

 Check whether all services have restarted: